Japanese Red Hydrogen Breakthrough

 A recent article from Alice Friedemann’s Energyskeptic blog: https://energyskeptic.com/2022/advanced-nuclear-reactors-no-safer-than-conventional/ and an older one which mention costs:

 You were wondering recently why Tasmania remains part of the National Electricity Market.
-This article explains that the situation is very complicated and that many factors have to be considered when contemplating withdrawal (as is also the case with coitus interruptus!).
+This article explains that the situation is very complicated and that many factors have to be considered when contemplating withdrawal.

 Odds and sods